 Compliance testing ensures that the game adheres to industry standards, legal regulations, and specific platform requirements.
 Testers verify that the game meets age rating guidelines, content restrictions, accessibility standards, and other relevant regulations.
 By conducting thorough tests and assessments, they ensure that the game is suitable for its intended audience and can be distributed legally and ethically.

 This type of testing is used to understand and analyze the performance of the game under real-time simulations based on the user’s scenario.
-This testing helps the testing team understand whether the present game architecture is able to deliver a smooth experience or if they have to change it.
+This type of game testing helps the testing team understand whether the present game architecture is able to deliver a smooth experience or if they have to change it.
 Graphics performance, network stability, and memory consumption are among the few factors that are tested here.

 Game Testing Process